cozy/cozy-stack/docs/architecture.md

 Each JSON document saved in CouchDB has a field `docType` that identify the kind of thing it is.
-For example, a contact will have the docType `github.com/cozy/cozy-doctypes/contact`, and in the cozy-doctypes repository, there will be a contact folder with a JSON inside it that describes this doctype (a bit like the golang imports):
+For example, a contact will have the docType `io.cozy.contacts`, and in the cozy-doctypes repository, there will be a contacts JSON file inside it that describes this doctype:

 - What are the mandatory and optional fields?
 - What is the type (string, integer, date) of the fields?